pere0234/SQL-Projects/README.md

   * Natural Site
     * A list of natural sites is maintained in the database.
 They include those that contain elements of both natural and cultural significance.
     * Each site is listed by site ID, province, name, and location coordinates.

+ * Mixed Site
+    * A list of natural sites is maintained in the database.
+They include those that contain elements of both natural and cultural significance.
+    * Each site is listed by site ID, province, name, and location coordinates.